 1. University of Colorado Anschutz Medical Campus

 UC’s Medical Campus is specifically dedicated to medical learning and medical innovation.
 As a result, it makes a great choice for nursing students.
 It uses the latest tools and technology in nursing education, including medical simulations.
 Students here also get an excellent hands-on clinical education.
-The UC Medical Campus is dedicated to serving Colorado’s nursing students and the people of the surrounding community.
+The UC Medical Campus serves Colorado’s nursing students and the people of the surrounding community.

 Highlight: Best Health Degrees has ranked UC’s Medical Campus #2 in the nation for online learning.